 No business may be transacted at any Board meeting unless a quorum is present.

+A quorum is the Majority of Directors.

-A quorum is four Directors and must include at least:
+A quorum must be present at all times during the meeting.

-three National Councillors; and

-one Independent Director.

 Voting at Board meetings

 A Board meeting at which a quorum is present may exercise all the powers and discretions vested in or exercisable by the Board under this Constitution.